 Family Law Guided Pathways take users through a series of questions to help them complete their family law forms.
 Each question includes additional information that helps explain what is required.
 All personal information is stored securely and protects users' privacy.
 Users' answers are then used to create the forms they need, which can be saved or printed.
 The pathways also generate a checklist that sets out the steps for filing the forms with court.

 People can find the Guided Pathways on CLEO's Steps to Justice website.
 Stepstojustice.ca gives reliable, step-by-step information on family law problems, and other common legal problems, to people in Ontario.
+It also features a list of available Guided Pathways and a quick link for returning users to log in to save their work.

 The Guided Pathways complement the Ministry of the Attorney General's online filing service for joint divorce applications (www.ontario.ca/familyclaims).
 Ontarians can electronically file documents for a joint divorce application, including those generated by the Guided Pathways.
 Users can pay the court fee for this e-filing service online securely by credit or debit card.